-4.2 Appointment process
+B. Appointment process

 In virtually all jurisdictions, there are obligations on arbitrators to exercise independence and impartiality.
-This obligation is referred to in both the New York Convention53) and the UNCITRAL Model Law.54) One issue bedeviling ISDS is perceived bias in partyappointed arbitrators.
+This obligation is referred to in both the New York Convention70 and the UNCITRAL Model Law.71 One issue bedeviling ISDS is perceived bias in party-appointed arbitrators.
 There has been a debate run in the ISDS context, by both Jan Paulsson and Albert Jan van den Berg, that party-appointed arbitrators almost always decide in favour of the party who appointed them.
-In 2010, Paulsson argued that "unilateral appointments are inconsistent with the fundamental premise of arbitration: mutual confidence in arbitrators".55) These sentiments, as shared by van den Berg,56) have been reinvigorated by growing levels of data which show the tendency for party-appointed arbitrators to find in favour of their appointor in the context of investor-state arbitration.57)
+In 2010, Paulsson argued that "unilateral appointments are inconsistent with the fundamental premise of arbitration: mutual confidence in arbitrators".72 These sentiments, as shared by van den Berg,73 have been reinvigorated by growing levels of data which show the tendency for party-appointed arbitrators to find in favour of their appointor in the context of investor-state arbitration.74

-This debate has failed to distinguish international commercial arbitration.
+This debate does not apply to the distinct nature of international commercial arbitration, which is solely borne out of the agreement of commercial parties.
 While it is certainly true that partiality remains a real and central concern for ISDS, in the international commercial arbitration sphere, this issue does not arise to the same degree.
 Certainly, doubts regarding the legitimacy of international commercial arbitration do not exist to the same degree as they do in the ISDS context.
 Instead, it remains of fundamental importance that parties retain the ability to choose their arbitrators, with the chair either selected by them or by an institution.
-The centrality of this right to party autonomy with regard to the appointment of arbitrators is demonstrated by Article 11 of the Model Law.58) Results from the 2018 QMUL survey provide empirical support for the importance of this choice.
-The survey identified the ability to select arbitrators as respondents' fourth most valued feature of international arbitration.59)
+The centrality of this right to party autonomy with regard to the appointment of arbitrators is